openSUSE:Factory development model

 - Optional: Manual Security Team check (if Legal-Auto deems that necessary)

 - Factory Integration is overseen by the Factory Maintainer and the Release Managers who accept the submit requests that come from the different devel projects to Factory .
 They mostly decide based on timing and policy factors like freezes that might be in effect as the review process has already taken care of quality.
 In some cases, they decide a Staging Project is needed.
+When a Staging Project is needed, the submit request needs to walk through openQA and must be have green result.
+Once everything goes fine, the Factory Maintainer would accept that Staging Project so all the submit requests that belong to that Staging Project will be checked into Factory.

 - Release Process.
 Based on timing and the results of the QA process, a milestone or beta can be released by the Release Manager.
-He/she takes care of the release tasks: calculate the ISO MD5/SHA1 hashes, set up the repositories, prepare and seed to the mirrors, deploy the products and kick marketing to communicate the release.
+He/she takes care of the release tasks: calculate the ISO MD5/SHA1 hashes, set up the repositories, prepare and seed the mirrors, deploy the products and kick marketing to communicate the release.

 - Public Testing takes place after the milestone release, usually on real hardware and to a lesser degree in virtual machines.